bbauska/W3Cx-5of5/README.md

 names and addresses work are very different from those of people from other cultures.

-**Check #3: If your content will be seen by people from diverse cultures, check that your cultural references will be recognized and that there is no inappropriate cultural bias.**
+<b>Check #3: If your content will be seen by people from diverse
+cultures, check that your cultural references will be recognized and that there is no inappropriate cultural bias.</b>

 <h4>Don&apos;t worry!</h4>